localstack/docs/content/en/user-guide/aws/ec2/index.md

 </disable-copy>
 {{< /command >}}

-Only the images that follow the above naming scheme will be recognised by LocalStack as AMIs suitable for launching virtualised instances.
+Only the images that follow the above naming scheme will be recognised by LocalStack as AMIs suitable for launching virtualized instances.
 These AMIs will also have the resource tag `ec2_vm_manager:libvirt`.

 {{< command >}}